tybreakyr/drawthings_go/README.md

 - It must have a README.md file.
 - Use Go best practices @Go for project structure.

-The only changes I made were to the documentation where Cursor was giving out acknowledgements and added the Unofficial label.
+The only changes I made were to the documentation is where Cursor was giving out acknowledgements and added the Unofficial label.